mathertel/Radio/README.md

-## Overview
+# Radio Library Overview

-This library is about controlling an FM radio chips by using an Arduino board and some optional components like a LCD display, a rotary encoder, a LCD+Keyboard shield or an Ethernet Shield to build a standalone radio.
+This library is about controlling an FM radio chips by using an Arduino, ESP8266 or ESP32 board and some optional components like a LCD display, a rotary encoder, a LCD+Keyboard shield or an Ethernet Shield to build a standalone radio.

-In the [mathertel/Radio](https://github.com/mathertel/Radio) repository on github.com you find an Arduino library for implementing an FM receiver using one of the supported radio chips for receiving FM broadcast audio signals.
+In the [github.com/mathertel/Radio](https://github.com/mathertel/Radio) repository on github.com you find an Arduino library for implementing an FM receiver using one of the supported radio chips for receiving FM broadcast audio signals.

 There are various examples included that show using the library using different hardware setups.

-The library is working for many boards like Arduino, Arduino Mega, ESP8266 and maybe more.
+The library is working for many boards like Arduino, Arduino Mega, ESP8266, ESP32 and maybe more.

 See also the [Changelog](CHANGELOG.md).